RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/DrawObjectAnimation.md

 # DrawObjectAnimation

 ## Description
-Draws the object at it's X and Y position, based on the loaded animation file and current `Object.Frame` and `Object.Animation` values.
+Draws an object's sprites from the animation file loaded prior via [LoadAnimation()](LoadAnimation.md).
+The sprite will be drawn at `object.xpos` and `object.ypos`, with flipping and rotation applied based on the current animation's rotate style.

+!!! note
+    Object animations cannot use scale or ink effects.

 ## Parameters
 None.